Italy court dismisses Mediaset's damage bid against Vivendi in pay TV case

+Media & TelecomItaly court dismisses Mediaset's damage bid against Vivendi in pay TV case

-MILAN (Reuters) -A Milan court on Monday rejected a multibillion-euro damage request by Mediaset in a case stemming from the failed sale of the Italian broadcaster’s pay-TV arm to French media giant Vivendi, a court document showed.
+A Milan court on Monday rejected a multibillion-euro damage request by Mediaset (MS.MI) in a case stemming from the failed sale of the Italian broadcaster's pay-TV arm to French media giant Vivendi (VIV.PA), a court document showed.

 The decision represents the first verdict in the long-running dispute pitting former Italian Prime Minister Silvio Berlusconi, whose family controls Mediaset, against French billionaire Vincent Bollore, a leading investor in Vivendi.